 - 5.1 The Finance team works with Service Areas to review their budget requirements and budget monitoring is an ongoing process between Finance, Service Areas, and the Corporate Management Team.
-This work leads to continual updating of the MTFS for the Council.
-As of January 2023, key areas of the budget that are yet to be finalised include; - Operations - Business rates income - Final Local Government Settlement for 2023/24 - Use of reserves. - 5.2 The below items are highlighted as having potential revenue budget implications for this financial year and over the MTFS period but cannot yet be quantified or quantified with a degree of certainty, i.e., figures are currently being worked on and/or insufficient information available.
+This work leads to continual updating of the MTFS for the Council. - 5.2 The below items are highlighted as having potential revenue budget implications for this financial year and over the MTFS period but cannot yet be quantified or quantified with a degree of certainty, i.e., figures are currently being worked on and/or insufficient information available.